brandonmcmaster/brandonmcmaster/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello, my name is Brandon McMaster.
-I am a music producer, chef, and most recently a full time student at Tech Elevator in COlumbus, Ohio.
+I am a music producer, chef, and most recently a full time student at Tech Elevator in Columbus, Ohio.
 I have a life long obsession with technology.
 I am currently enrolled in a cohort to become a .NET developer.
 I am extremely interested in artificial intelligence and how it could affect the lives of people across the planet in a positive manner.
 This is why I have also been taking time to learn about philosophy and theology because I feel they all tie together in some way.
 I am excited to find out how.

 I spend most of my free time writing music, reading, playing video games, and pretty much general nerding out over what piques my interest in the moment.
 I have been with my wife going on 13 years now.
 I met her while I was on tour in a previous band, Sleeping With Sirens.
 Left Florida at 23 and never looked back once I met her.